chriszaro/gameAPI/README.md

 To populate the database, run

     php artisan db:seed
-Admin user: username = john57, password = password
+Admin user: username = JohnTester, password = Pass!123
-Regular user: username = jane68, password = secret
+Regular user: username = JaneTester, password = Pass!123

 ## Run API on docker
 API's Dockerfile does not install npm as it is not needed.